zkoch/zkoch.github.io/pmi.md

 **Requirements:**

-* Are standardized by the WG and have a corresponding specification that details how they are identified and their expected response
+* Are standardized by the WG and have a corresponding specification that details how they are identified, their expected response, and supported `data` attributes
 * Are identified by a URN (i.e. it is purely an identifier, it does not resolve to anything)
 * Can be supported by any third party payment app
 * Identifier should have the format of: `urn:payment-method:{name}` [1]